sagansfault/ruapi/README.md

 ```

 ### Matchup Data
+Note that matchup data returned by these functions is the *raw* winrate.
+The percentages displayed on ratingupdate
+are not raw winrates, but are rather adjusted values to account for player rating, this is not accurate.
+These functions
+will return only the raw winrate of each character against another in a given skill bracket (matchup chart).
 ```rust
 // load the matchup data for top 100 players (other charts available) let matchup = matchup::load_matchups(matchup::MatchupChart::TopHundred).await.unwrap();